 Rochester Management is committed to continue working with local community groups, city officials and residents in order to develop a finished product that will be an asset to the entire Rochester community and the Cobbs Hill park neighborhood.

 We are committed to ensuring that every current Cobbs Hill Village resident who wishes to remain in the affordable housing complex can do so.

-Current residents of the complex will continue to pay the same rent, including existing utilities, if they choose to move into a new unit in the modernized Cobbs Hill Village.
+Current residents of the complex will continue to pay the same rent, including existing utilities, if they choose to move into a new unit in the modernized Cobbs Hill Village and for as long as they live there.
 This commitment was made to current residents at the outset of the project, reiterated throughout the process and documented in writing in December 2016 for each Cobbs Hill Village resident.
-Rochester Management will leverage vouchers and other programs to ensure that cost is not a barrier to any current resident remaining in Cobbs Hill Village once the modernization project is complete.
-The majority of Cobbs Hill Village will remain below-market-rate affordable senior housing.

 One of the greatest amenities Cobbs Hill Village residents have enjoyed for many decades is proximity to the adjacent Cobbs Hill Park.
 However, Rochestarians who enjoy the park may never have noticed the six apartment buildings located downhill from Reservoir Road.
 In its current location on Norris Drive, the apartment community is also out of view from Monroe Avenue, Highland Avenue and Cobbs Hill Drive.